acharraggi/my_ftc_app/README.md

 - create a HelloOp
 - comment out the registering of all Op Modes that require the new hardware.
 - create OrientOp that uses the phone's hardware sensors for device orientation.
+- create LightOp that uses the light sensor for ambient light levels

 I've configured Git for this repository in a fashion similar to: http://blog.powma.com/git-you-some-mean-js-setup-advanced-git/